amineelkouhen/redis-streams-lab/README.md

 ## Troubleshooting

-### General

-If your laptop has corporate restrictions in terms of installing software, internet proxies or other restrictions, it might be tricky to get this hands-on lab up and running, even though we minimised the required dependencies by running this hands-on lab in the browser via Gitpod.
-Asking the instructor may help, but we can't guarantee we'll get it working and we won't help you circumvent corporate policies.

 ### Redis

 Make sure Redis is running when running the exercises.
 During building this is not required as the integration tests support [Testcontainers](https://www.testcontainers.org/).